sabyasachi-894/News-App/README.md

-# Getting Started with Create React App
+# Getting Started with News App

+## Project Details

+### A website which fetches real time news headlines from varied number of news websites. \
+News on the basis of varied genres like general, business, entertainment, health, science, \
+and technology can be filtered.

+### The frontend has been developed with the help of React JS and styled by CSS. \
+API is used in backend for data fetching.
+Javascript has been used for logic building.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, use command

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\